 The General Fund transferred funds to the Capital Improvement Fund for budgeted capital expenditures for the Town and the Board of Education.
+The General Fund also transferred funds to the Nonmajor Governmental Funds for general expenditures.
+The Nonmajor Governmental Funds transferred funds to the General Fund for reimbursement of expenditures paid by the General Fund.

-7. LONG-TERM DEBT
+NOTE 7 LONG-TERM DEBT